NoahBres/LearnRoadRunner/docs/advanced.md

   .build()
 ```

 Every `TrajectoryBuilder` function offers a velocity and acceleration constraints override.
 If you're looking to change the other constraints and limit acceleration or angular velocity, etc., then simply change the constraints as you please.
-However, you will most likely only be touching the `MAX_VEL` constraint.
+However, you will most likely only be touching the `MAX_VEL` constraint for speed limiting.
+We are not going to go over why the constraints are composed like so.
+I would recommend DMing Ryan Brott, the author of Road Runner, or reading the release notes on GitHub to fully understand what's happening.
+Just know that this is how constraints work and which specific part to edit for velocity limiting.

 ## Gain Scheduling